Nobel Laureate Harry Kroto dies at 76

-Harold W. Kroto, a chemist and science advocate who shared the 1996 Nobel Prize in Chemistry, passed away over the weekend at the age of 76.
+Harold W. Kroto, a chemist and science advocate who shared the 1996 Nobel Prize in Chemistry, passed away on April 30.

-For Kroto, who was a chemistry professor at the University of Sussex at the time, the finding proved to be a diversion.
-“The discovery of C60 in 1985 caused me to shelve my dream of setting up a studio specializing in scientific graphic design,” he wrote in his Nobel Prize autobiography.
-“That was the downside of our discovery.”

-Kroto devoted much of his time to fostering the public’s understanding of science.
-In 1995 he helped establish the Vega Science Trust, a television and Internet video series with the goal of providing “a brightly lit platform for scientists to communicate with an authentic voice directly to the public, without media interference, on topics that excite them and on issues that concern them,” he told C&EN in an interview in 2002.
-Later, Kroto initiated the Global Educational Outreach for Science, Engineering & Technology, or GEOSET, which is a collection of freely accessible online educational material.
+After winning the Nobel Prize, Kroto devoted much of his time to fostering the public’s understanding of science.
+In 1995, he helped establish the Vega Science Trust, a producer of television and Internet videos with the goal of providing “a brightly lit platform for scientists to communicate with an authentic voice directly to the public, without media interference, on topics that excite them and on issues that concern them,” he told C&EN in an interview in 2002.
+Later, Kroto founded the Global Educational Outreach for Science, Engineering & Technology initiative, or GEOSET, dedicated to collecting freely accessible online educational material.

-“Harry very much became the embodiment of the hopes of Alfred Nobel, with a better, more peaceful world being brought about through the dissemination of science,” says Thomas Albrecht-Schmitt, a chemistry professor at Florida State University, where Kroto moved in 2004.
-“He had very high ideals, and challenged everyone he engaged to discover what their own ideals are, and to become better people.”
+“Harry very much became the embodiment of the hopes of Alfred Nobel, with a better, more peaceful world being brought about through the dissemination of science,” says Thomas Albrecht-Schmitt, a chemistry professor at Florida State University, where Kroto worked since 2004.
+“He had very high ideals and challenged everyone he engaged to discover what their own ideals are and to become better people.”

 “My advice is to do something which interests you or which you enjoy,” Kroto wrote in his Nobel autobiography, “and do it to the absolute best of your ability.
 If it interests you, however mundane it might seem on the surface, still explore it because something unexpected often turns up just when you least expect it.
 With this recipe, whatever your limitations, you will almost certainly still do better than anyone else.”